Notes on Twig 14

 2434 HILL Fanny Elizabeth C1901

 3507 HILLIER Deborah J Unusually, Deborah Hillier and David Pluck appear to have married twice.
 The first occasion was in Q4 1981 in Swindon and the second was in Q3 1989.
-The most likely explanation for this is that they divorced at some time between these two dates.
+A possible explanation for this is that they divorced at some time between these two dates.
 David was just turned 18 when he first married, and Deborah was probably of a similar age (there were two possible births in Swindon at this time: in Q1 1962 and Q2 1964 - both Deborah J Hillier).
 There don't appear to have been any children of this marriage.

 3475 MILLINGTON May Pauline The GRO index has two names for the marriage record: May P MILLINGTON and May P LOWE.
 She was born May P Millington in Islington in 1915.
 She married Ernest A Lowe in Islington in Q3 1937, and then William L Goodman in Islington in Q2 1940.
 I have not been able to find out what happened to either of these earlier husbands.

-2440 PLUCK Ada C1891; C1901.
+2440 PLUCK Ada C1891; C1901: age 14.
 Three children known: Ada born in1913, Sidney in 1915 and Alfred in 1917.
 There were almost certainly others born between 1906 and 1911.

 2435 PLUCK Alice Rhoda E C1901.
 Nothing found after 1901.